Database queries and constraints via lifting problems: Constraints via lifting conditions

 \subsection{Examples}

 In this section we will show how to use lifting constraints (see Definition \ref{def:lifting constraints}) to declare a number of different properties for tables in a database.
-Our examples include \begin{itemize}\item declaring a table to be non-empty,\item declaring a table to have exactly one row,\item declaring a foreign key to be injective,\item declaring a foreign key to be surjective, \item declaring a binary relation to be reflexive, symmetric, and/or transitive, \item declaring a table to be a product or a general limit of other tables, and \item declaring that there are no nontrivial cycles in a discrete dynamical system.\end{itemize} We will discuss these in order.
+Our examples include \begin{itemize}\item declaring a table to be non-empty,\item declaring a table to have exactly one row,\item declaring a foreign key to be injective,\item declaring a foreign key to be surjective, \item declaring a binary relation to be reflexive, symmetric, and/or transitive, \item declaring a table to be a product or a general limit of other tables, and \item declaring that there are no nontrivial cycles in the data on a self-referencing table.\end{itemize} We will discuss these in the above order.

 \begin{example}[Nonempty] Let $S$ be a schema, and let $T\in\Ob(S)$ be a table, which we want to declare non-empty.
 We use the constraint drawn as follows where $n(A)=T$.
 In other words, we set $W_1=\emptyset$ to be the empty category, and we set $R=\{A\}$ to be the discrete category with one object, $A$.
 To say that the lifting problem has a solution is to say that there exists an object in the instance category $I$ whose image under $\pi$ is $T$.
 In other words, there exists a row in table $T$.
 Here, the commutativity of the upper-left triangle does nothing, and the commutativity of the lower-right triangle does all the work.